cushaw1/Chaos-agent/README.md

 one Class-D will became Chaos agent when game start,agent looks like Class-D,but he has more health and item. when agent escaped, Chaos Insurgency will reward this agent,he will beacme chaos soldier with more HP and item.
 # How do I use it?
-download the dll from https://github.com/cushaw1/Chaos-agent/releases/tag/1.0.4 and put it in the folder titled sm_plugins. you shuold make online_mode: true,because it use steamID
+download the dll from https://github.com/cushaw1/Chaos-agent/releases/tag/1.0.4 put it in the folder titled sm_plugins. you shuold set online_mode: true,because it use steamID

 PS: plugin maybe have some small grammar errors, if you use DefaultItem plugin,reward item maybe not work